mpadge/ros-pkg-authors/README.md

 saveRDS (res, "results.Rds")
 ```

-## Analysing increases in numbers of contributors over time
+## Analyse increases in numbers of contributors over time

 In lieu of analysing official authors, which is untenable for reasons
 explained above, the following code analyses contributions in terms both